 Submitting the patent application in Singapore

-First, the applicant must submit a patent application to the Intellectual Property Office of Singapore (IPOS) via the IP2SG platform.
+First, the applicant must submit a patent application to the Intellectual Property Office of Singapore (IPOS) via the IPOS Digital Hub website.
 The application must include:

 - A description of the invention including any reference drawings;

 - A list of claims which outline the scope of protection of the patent.
 This includes what the invention does, and what others are prohibited from doing when the patent is granted;

 - An abstract which is a summary of the invention;